01-edu/public/subjects/system-monitor/README.md

     - `Fan`, should include the following information, the status of the fan, (enable/active), the current speed and the level.
 And should also present the graph stated above.

-    - `Thermal`, should present the graph state above with a overlay text saying the current temperature of the computer.
+    - `Thermal`, should present the graph stated above with a overlay text saying the current temperature of the computer.

     example :